iROCK 103.7 - 21st Century Rock!

 About the American Red Cross:

-The American Red Cross shelters, feeds and provides emotional support to victims of disasters; supplies about 40% of the nation's blood; teaches skills that save lives; provides international humanitarian aid; and supports military members and their families.
-The Red Cross is a not-for-profit organization that depends on volunteers and the generosity of the American public to perform its mission.
+The American Red Cross shelters, feeds and provides comfort to victims of disasters; supplies about 40% of the nation's blood; teaches skills that save lives; provides international humanitarian aid; and supports veterans, military members and their families.
+The Red Cross is a nonprofit organization that depends on volunteers and the generosity of the American public to deliver its mission.
 For more information, please visit RedCross.org or CruzRojaAmericana.org, or visit us on Twitter at @RedCross.

 Picture